fkohlgrueber/rust-clippy/rfcs/0001-syntax-tree-patterns.md

 ## The IsMatch Trait

-The pattern syntax and the *PatternTree* are independant of specific syntax tree implementations (rust ast / hir, syn, ...).
+The pattern syntax and the *PatternTree* are independent of specific syntax tree implementations (rust ast / hir, syn, ...).
 When looking at the different pattern examples in the previous sections, it can be seen that the patterns don't contain any information specific to a certain syntax tree implementation.
 In contrast, Clippy lints currently match against ast / hir syntax tree nodes and therefore directly depend on their implementation.

 The connection between the *PatternTree* and specific syntax tree implementations is the `IsMatch` trait.
 It defines how to match *PatternTree* nodes against specific syntax tree nodes.
 A simplified implementation of the `IsMatch` trait is shown below: